gopi0518/cp-jmx-dynatrace/README.md

 # cp-jmx-dynatrace
 The Dynatrace-Confluent plugin is based on the JMX plugin and allows the Dynatrace OneAgent to collect JMX metrics from Confluent Components.
-By default, Dynatrace OneAgent identifies Kafka installation on pull the broker metrics.
+By default, Dynatrace OneAgent identifies Kafka installation and pull the Kafka Broker metrics.
 This metrics are available under “Settings->Monitoring->Monitored technologies-> Kafka JMX’.
 The Kafka Brokers dashboard is created with these metrics, and for the rest of the cp components metrics below setup is needed.

 Note: Dynatrace Agent does not pull metrics with text value.
 So, I have used Synthetic HTTP monitoring to check Connector Status.